Web Loom logo

 });

-Let's examine how the Web Loom monorepo implements reactive state using RxJS observables in the BaseModel class.
-This is a concrete example of the observable pattern applied to MVVM.
+Let's examine how the Web Loom monorepo implements reactive state using @web-loom/signals-core in the BaseModel class—the real foundation every Model in this book is built on.

 // From packages/mvvm-core/src/models/BaseModel.ts